Jadsabbagh/Mandelbrot-Set-Visualization/README.md

 - Adjust resolution, iteration limits, and color maps to experiment with different visual effects.
 - Save images to capture my results and share them easily.

-I treated this project as both a **mathematical experiment** and a chance to improve my coding style, aiming for clarity, modularity, and reusability.
+I treated this project as both a **mathematical experiment** and a chance to improve my coding abilities.

 ---